ome/omero-documentation/server/install-omero-on-mac-os-x-10.5.rst

     clean Mac OS 10.6 Snow Leopard (or 10.5 Leopard) by manually downloading and configuring the required components.

-It is not a substitute for the general :ref:`rst_installation` page but is here to give a feel for the process.
+It is not a substitute for the general :ref:`server/installation` page but is here to give a feel for the process.

 Prerequisites